lightning/bolts/10-dns-bootstrap.md

  - `l`: `node_id`, the bech32-encoded `node_id` of a specific node, used to ask for a single node instead of a random selection. (default: null)
  - `n`: the number of desired reply records (default: 25)

+Conditions are passed in the DNS seed query as individual, dot-separated subdomain components.

+A query for `r0.a2.n10.lseed.bitcoinstats.com` would mean: Return 10 (`n10`) IPv4 (`a2`) records  for nodes supporting Bitcoin (`r0`).

+The DNS seed MUST evaluate the conditions from the _seed root domain_ and going up-the-tree, meaning right-to-left in a fully qualified domain name.
+In the example above, that would be: `n10`, then `a2`, then `r0`.
+If a condition (key) is specified more than once, the DNS seed MUST discard any earlier value for that condition and use the new value instead.
+For `n5.r0.a2.n10.lseed.bitcoinstats.com`, the result is then: ~~`n10`~~, `a2`, `r0`, `n5`.
 Results returned by the DNS seed SHOULD match all conditions.
 If the DNS seed does not implement filtering by a given condition it MAY ignore the condition altogether (i.e. the seed filtering is best effort only).
 Clients MUST NOT rely on any given condition being met by the results.